Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35

 The 27-year-old Mahomes became the third player to win his second NFL MVP award before age 28.
 He also became the youngest QB to start three Super Bowls.
 Then, Mahomes became the first player to win the Super Bowl the same season he was MVP after nine straight players lost.

-Just five years after winning the first Super Bowl in franchise history, the Eagles came close with a new coach — Nick Sirianni — and new quarterback — Hurts.
+Just five years after winning the first Super Bowl in franchise history, the Eagles (16-4) came close with a different coach and new quarterback.
+Nick Sirianni replaced Doug Pederson in 2021 and Hurts took over for Carson Wentz in late 2020.

 Hurts set a Super Bowl record with 70 yards rushing and tied a record with three rushing scores.
+He also threw for 304 yards and one TD.

 The Eagles marched 75 yards down the field with Hurts scoring from the 1 for a 7-0 lead, and controlled the ball for almost 22 minutes in the first half.